-Louisiana statutes require you to be registered 30 days prior to an election (20 days if registering online) to be eligible to vote in that particular election.
+You must be registered 30 days prior to an election (20 days if registering online) to be eligible to vote in that particular election.

 You can now register to vote online!
 If you submit your application online you must have a Louisiana driver's license or Louisiana special ID card number to complete the process.
 You will also need to enter the last four digits of your social security number on the form.

-Time off to vote is subject to the employer.
-Louisiana state law does not require employers to grant time off to vote for employees.
+Time off to vote is subject to the employer, there is no requirement for employers to grant time off to vote for employees.

-To verify your voter registration status, please contact your local election's official.
+To verify your voter registration statusclick here!

 The voting system used in Louisiana is DRE.